fabulousduck/virp/README.md

 You all know the hell of having to import a lot of files to use the functions in them.

-This is what Virp tries to eliviate by having you define

-all functions on virpSpaces which Virp keeps track of internally.
+This is what Virp tries to eliviate by having you define all functions on virpSpaces which Virp keeps track of internally.

-This makes it possible to only have to import one file and have

-access to all namespaces and functions in other files
+This makes it possible to only have to import one file and haveaccess to all namespaces and functions in other files

 ## A short example